-- Guidance for Requesting a Water Balance Alternative Final Cover for a Municipal Solid Waste Landfill (RG-494, in PDF; help with PDF)
+- Guidance for Requesting a Water Balance Alternative Final Cover for a Municipal Solid Waste Landfill (RG-494)

 The TCEQ Waste Permits Division developed the water balance cover guidance with input from landfill owners and operators, academia, and the public.
 A workshop was held in Austin on January 5, 2011, to present an overview of the guidance and offer technical presentations by experts on water balance cover design and monitoring.
 The presentations are listed below.
 (Please see the More Information section of this page for contact information to request a copy of a presentation).

 - Field-Scale Evaluation of Lysimeters Versus Actual Caps: Effect on Percolation

 Milind V. Khire, Ph.D., P.E., Professor, Department of Civil and Environmental Engineering, Michigan State University

 - The USEPA's Alternative Cover Assessment Program (ACAP): Lessons Learned From the Field

 William H. Albright, Ph.D., Hydrogeologist, Desert Research Institute in Reno, Nevada